Strange metal from incoherent bosons: Introduction

-To address this formidable problem, a simple and intuitive phenomenological model would be helpful.
-In this paper, we propose a scenario in which the quasielectrons are not the sole charge carriers in the strange metal regime of the cuprates, but charge-two bosons with finite wavevector are also present.
-These latter diffusive excitations emerge from pairs of high-energy electrons in the system.
-Within this scenario, the quasielectrons around the Fermi surface will naturally account for the observed coherent transport in the material (since they react to the magnetic field according to the Hall lifetime $\tau_{H}$).
-In contrast, the diffusive bosons will, in turn, be responsible for the incoherent transport reported recently.
+To address this challenging problem, an intuitive phenomenological model is imperative.
+Motivated by the recent discovery of incoherent carriers~\cite{hashimoto2009crossover,chen2019incoherent} along with the ubiquitous observations of spatially modulating patterns~\cite{Hamidian16, Wang18} in the phase diagram of cuprates, we introduce a strange metal model that provides a significant perspective shift.
+We propose bosons emerging from the spatially undulating electron-electron pairs as additional current carriers in the strange metal phase.
+These bosonic excitations are remnants of a pair density wave (PDW) state and consequently carry twice the charge of an electron, including a finite wave-vector linked to its vestigial periodicity.
+The net spin of the boson due to its constituent spin-1/2 electrons, consequently, can either have a spin-singlet or spin-triplet symmetry.
+Therefore, the fermionic quasielectrons are not the sole charge carriers in this phase.
+We show that that the charged bosons become diffusive and incoherent as they interact with the underlying fermions.
+Within this scenario, the quasielectrons around the Fermi surface naturally account for the observed coherent transport in the material, since they react to the magnetic field according to the Hall lifetime $\tau_{H}$.
+In contrast, the bosons provide a natural explanation for the incoherent transport reported recently, which we discuss below.